Facebook claims it proactively detected 95% of hate speech removed in Q2 2020

 Facebook’s efforts to offload content moderation to AI and machine learning algorithms have been historically uneven.
 In May, Facebook’s automated system threatened to ban the organizers of a group working to hand-sew masks on the platform from commenting or posting, informing them that the group could be deleted altogether.
 It also marked legitimate news articles about the pandemic as spam.

-There’s evidence that objectionable content regularly slips through Facebook’s filters.
+There’s also evidence that objectionable content regularly slips through Facebook’s filters.
 In January, Seattle University associate professor Caitlin Carlson published results from an experiment in which she and a colleague collected more than 300 posts that appeared to violate Facebook’s hate speech rules and reported them via the service’s tools.
 Only about half of the posts were ultimately removed.

-More damningly, a recent NBC report uncovered thousands of groups and pages with millions of members and followers that support the QAnon conspiracy theory.
-A separate NBC investigation revealed that on Instagram in the U.S., last year, Black users were about 50% more likely to have their accounts disabled by automated moderation systems than those whose activity indicated they were white.
+More damningly, a recent NBC report uncovered thousands of groups and pages, with millions of members and followers, that support the QAnon conspiracy theory.
+A separate NBC investigation revealed that on Instagram in the U.S. last year, Black users were about 50% more likely to have their accounts disabled by automated moderation systems than those whose activity indicated they were white.

 NBC alleges signs of algorithmic bias were ignored at the company.
-Internal researchers were told not share their findings with coworkers or conduct further investigatory work; Instagram ended up implementing a slightly different Instagram moderation algorithm but declined to let the researchers test an alternative.
+Internal researchers were told not share their findings with coworkers or conduct further investigatory work.
+Instagram ended up implementing a slightly different Instagram moderation algorithm but declined to let the researchers test an alternative.

-Civil rights groups including the Anti-Defamation League, the National Association for the Advancement of Colored People, and Color of Change claim that Facebook fails to enforce its hate speech policies, and they organized an advertising boycott in which hundreds of companies reduce spending on social media advertising.
-A July civil rights audit of Facebook’s practices also found the company failed to enforce its voter suppression policies against President Donald Trump, and while CEO Mark Zuckerberg has defended the company’s hands-off approach, Facebook’s own employees have pushed back by staging a series of virtual walkouts.
+Civil rights groups including the Anti-Defamation League, the National Association for the Advancement of Colored People, and Color of Change claim that Facebook fails to enforce its hate speech policies, and they organized an advertising boycott in which hundreds of companies reduced spending on social media advertising.
+A July civil rights audit of Facebook’s practices found the company failed to enforce its voter suppression policies against President Donald Trump, and while CEO Mark Zuckerberg has defended the company’s hands-off approach, Facebook’s own employees have pushed back by staging a series of virtual walkouts.

 In an effort to bolster its automated moderation efforts, Facebook recently made available an image corpus of 10,000 “hateful memes” scraped from public Facebook groups in the U.S. It’s a part of the Hateful Memes challenge, which will offer $100,000 in prizes for teams developing AI systems to identify photos targeting race, ethnicity, gender, and negative stereotypes as mean-spirited, with a final competition scheduled to take place at the NeurIPS 2020 AI and machine learning conference in December.

 Facebook also announced today it will begin limiting the reach of U.S.-based publishers with overt and often misleading connections to political groups.
-The new policy defines political outlets as ones owned by a political person or entity, led by a political person, or as an organization that shares proprietary information gathered from its Facebook account with a political person or entity, and while they’ll still be allowed to register as news organizations and advertise on Facebook, but won’t be included in Facebook’s News tab.
+The new policy defines political outlets as ones owned by a political person or entity, led by a political person, or as an organization that shares proprietary information gathered from its Facebook account with a political person or entity; while they’ll still be allowed to register as news organizations and advertise on Facebook, they won’t be included in Facebook’s News tab.